mikael-johnsson/your-shopping-list/README.md

     * [Acknowledgements](#acknowledgements)

 ## User Experience
 This application needs to be fast to use.
-It is competing with your phones notes app, a piece of paper and a pen and of course just your memory.
+It is competing with your phone's note's app, pen and paper and of course just your memory.

 The USP of this site is to have a clean look which gives the user a clear oversite and easy to use features you can not find at it's competitors.
 ### Colour Scheme